RSS

 Disclosure

-I am a Halifax-based licensed REALTOR® (NS #NA5059).
-This article is for informational purposes only and should not be considered financial or legal advice.
-Buyers should consult mortgage professionals and legal advisors before purchasing property.
+This article is provided for informational purposes only and should not be considered financial, mortgage, or legal advice.
+Buyers and sellers should consult qualified professionals before making real estate decisions.

 Frequently Asked Questions